invoke-often/invoke-often/README.md

     - The Star Ruby
     - The Star Sapphire
     - Liber V Vel Reguli
-    - The Hebrew letter charts
-  - For facing pages in the middle of the chapter, like the Lesser Ritual of the Pentagram, please use `\begin{samepage} ... \end{samepage}`
 - All other chapters should start on the right-side.
 - Hebrew and Greek should be typeset as in the originals.
 Greek may be used directly; Hebrew is defined using `\cjRL{}` from the `cjhebrew` package.
 - Packages may be added freely to the project, but should be commented with an explanation.